< Back to Blog

 After gaining access, attackers move quickly to maintain control:

-• Creating inbox forwarding rules
+• Creating inbox forwarding rules to intercept emails

-• Adding new MFA methods
+• Adding new MFA methods to the account

 • Registering new devices